grnet/archipelago/docs/upgrades/upgrade-0.4.rst

         # apt-get install xseg-tools

-On the nodes that will host VMs, blktap-utils from grnet and the distro-provided blktap-dkms package must also be installed.
+On the nodes that will host VMs, blktap-archipelago-utils from grnet and the distro-provided blktap-dkms package must also be installed.

 .. code-block:: console

-        # apt-get install blktap-utils blktap-dkms
+        # apt-get install blktap-archipelago-utils blktap-dkms

 5. Adjust the new config file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~